- What are the digital marketing challenges that marketers face every day?

 4. Keeping customer’s privacy and data safe

-In 2021, as data sharing regulations get more stringent, it poses challenges in digital marketing.
+In 2023, the data sharing regulations get more stringent, it poses challenges in digital marketing.

 Digital marketing activities require users’ data at some point or the other.
 When user’s data comes into the picture, it talks about users from different regions and countries that you serve.
 And, different countries have different data regulation laws.